Gondavale: Shri Samartha Sansthan Gondavale (Sansthan)

 Over the last 100+ years, after its formation in 1913, the Sansthan has grown significantly.
 The Sansthan is managed by four elected trustees and Brahmachaitanya as the permanent first trustee.
-There are hundreds of volunterss and monks who carry out several tasks under the guidance of the trustees.
+There are hundreds of volunteers and monks who carry out several tasks under the guidance of the trustees.
 The trustees have been ensuring that Brahmachaitanya's teachings are carried out to the letter and that there is warmth among the devotees and the whole ambience of the Sansthan is one of piety and contentment.

 Over its existence, the Sansthan has faced many difficult periods such as food rationing, water shortages, financial issues, and political pressure.
 The two pillars - Ram Naam and Annadan (Food donation) - are the culture and religion of the Sansthan.
 Thousands of devotees visit the Sansthan every year.

 History

 In 1912 - one year before his death - Brahmachaitanya created a Will in which he bequeathed all his wealth and estate including land, cattle & livestock to a Trust.